Hydrobolix/TDDvsHandling/README.md

 # TDDvsHandling
-TDD in OOP seems redundant, Test Cases and Business Logic test cases make more sense.
+TDD in OOP seems redundant, defined error handling and Business Logic test cases make more sense.

 When completing TDD in OOP, you end with the converse argument, does the class work?
 Classes always work when designed properly.
 Allowing an environment that makes arguments and code redundant is debt issue and would like to tackle this opinion with an example using a personalized BST.